Regulate (song)

 "Regulate" is a song performed by American rapper Warren G featuring American singer Nate Dogg.
 It was released in the spring of 1994 as the first single on the soundtrack to the film Above the Rim and later Warren G's debut album, Regulate...
 G Funk Era (1994).
 It became an MTV staple and the song reached No. 2 on the US Billboard Hot 100 and No. 8 on the R&B/Hip-Hop chart.
 "Regulate" was number 98 on VH1's 100 Greatest Songs of Hip Hop and number 108 on Pitchfork Media's "Top 200 Tracks of the 90s".

-The West Coast hip hop track employs a four-bar sample of the rhythm of Michael McDonald's song "I Keep Forgettin' (Every Time You're Near)".
-It also samples "Sign of the Times" by Bob James and "Let Me Ride" by Dr. Dre.
-One mix of the song, called the Jamming Mix, includes full vocal samples from "I Keep Forgettin' (Every Time You're Near)".
-"Regulate" also starts with a read introduction referencing dialogue from the film Young Guns.
-The music video featured scenes from Above the Rim, including an appearance by Tupac Shakur.
+The West Coast hip-hop track employs a four-bar sample of the rhythm of Michael McDonald's song "I Keep Forgettin' (Every Time You're Near)".
+It also samples "Sign of the Times" by Bob James and interpolates "Let Me Ride" by Dr. Dre.

+The music video featured scenes from Above the Rim, including a cameo by Tupac Shakur.
+"Regulate" starts with a quote from Casey Siemaszko's character Charlie Bowdre from the 1988 film Young Guns: